Australian fee place

 Tuition fees are charged yearly and you pay tuition fees according to your specific enrolment in any given semester.

 If you're on a Commonwealth Supported Place, you can pay your course fees upfront when you enrol or defer part or all payment through HECS-HELP, a government loan scheme that helps eligible students pay all or part of your student contribution amount.

-Please note: The Higher Education Support Legislation Amendment (Student Loan Sustainability) Bill recently passed in parliament.
-This will result in a loan limit for HECS-HELP and FEE-HELP loans as well as lower income thresholds for loan repayments.
-To find out more, see Study Assist HECS-HELP
+There are loan limits for HECS-HELP and FEE-HELP loans as well as lower income thresholds for loan repayments.
+To find out more see Study Assist HECS-HELP

 You can also pay your Student Services and Amenities Fee up front.